OyeLabsTechnologies/Fiverr-Clone/README.md

 - **Order & Project Management** – Track multiple projects easily.
 - **Messaging & Notifications** – Keep freelancers and clients connected.

-These features transform your marketplace into a professional, trustworthy, and user-friendly hub.
+These features turn your marketplace into a reliable, professional, and easy-to-use platform.

 ***Step 3: Tell Your Platform’s Story***